Mappings of finite distortion on metric surfaces: Introduction

-where $J_f$ is the area derivative of $f$.
-Inequality \eqref{eq:Dis} is equivalent to \eqref{eq:wait} in the euclidean setting, and also provides a rich theory for homeomorphisms between metric spaces.
-However, in our generality of metric surfaces, \eqref{eq:Dis} is not strong enough for non-homeomorphic maps.
-We therefore develop our results based on the lower gradient approach which is strong enough to overcome the lack of differentiability.
-We discuss the different approaches in Section \ref{section:reciprocal}.
+Inequality \eqref{ineq:analytic-distortion} is equivalent to \eqref{eq:wait} in the euclidean setting, and also provides a rich theory for homeomorphisms between metric spaces.
+However, unlike our approach based on lower gradients, the analytic approach is not convenient for treating non-homeomorphic maps between metric surfaces.
+We nevertheless prove the following in \cite{MR24}.